bitnbytesio/astad/readme.md

 import { Astad, AstadContext, AstadCompose } from 'astad';

 class TestCommand {
+  // note: signature is important, as register command will use this property
   signature: string = "test";

   description: string = "This is test command!";